DataDog/dd-trace-php/examples/nginx-php-fpm/README.md

 ## Nginx configuration

-Nothing specific has to change here. [default.com](default.conf) file you see in this example has no changes required specific to the tracing library.
+Nothing specific has to change here. [default.conf](default.conf) file you see in this example has no changes required specific to the tracing library.

-*Note*: if you come from a older version you might have used `fastcgi_param`s to configure  the tracer.
+*Note*: if you come from an older version you might have used `fastcgi_param`s to configure  the tracer.
 This approach is now deprecated in favor of `env` directive in the fpm pool configuration.
 See next section.

 ## PHP-FPM configuration